pslusarz/bringback-form/README.md

 -----
-This document may be copied and distributed freely, provided the source and version are included.
+This form may be copied and distributed freely, provided the source and version are included.

 Source: https://github.com/pslusarz/bringback-form/

-Version: 0.2/Dec.8, 2014
+Version: 0.3/Dec.10, 2014